 Information for Faculty Members

-Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement the seven online teaching activities by end-December of the next calendar year.
+Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement a synchronous WebEx online lesson by end-December of the next calendar year.
 For example, faculty members who join SMU on 1st July 2017 shall fulfil the requirements by 31st December 2018.
 They will indicate the preferred EPTL implementation week for the upcoming teaching term through the Teaching Preference Survey sent out by the Office of Registrar.
 They will complete a self-declaration survey on their EPTL implementation status at the end of each academic year.

 Make-up Classes during Public Holidays: Instructors are allowed two options of doing make-up classes: (i) online teaching (through online materials such as videos); or (ii) in-class teaching arranged by the Office of Registrar.